Can I Use Niacinamide After An AHA/BHA Peel?

 Benefits Of AHA/BHA Peels

-AHA and BHA ingredients can be found in many facial cleansers, moisturizers, toners, and most popularly exfoliators and peels, as a way to achieve smooth and clear skin.
+AHA and BHA ingredients can be found in many facial cleansers, moisturizers, toners, and, most popularly, exfoliators and peels, as a way to achieve smooth and clear skin.

-AHA stands for alpha hydroxy acid while BHA stands for beta hydroxy acid.
 AHAs work to exfoliate the top layer of the skin, while BHAs penetrate deeper to exfoliate the inner layers of the skin.

-Both acids works to target the same skin concerns: discoloration, clogged pores, breakouts, uneven texture, and fine lines.
-The ways in which AHAs and BHAs target such concerns differ, as AHAs are a water-soluble ingredient that is able to stay on the top layer of the skin to exfoliate.
+The ways in which AHAs and BHAs target such concerns differ, as AHAs are water-soluble ingredients that are able to stay on the top layer of the skin to exfoliate.

-BHAs, on the other hand, are oil-soluble and their smaller particles allow the ingredient to absorb deeper into the skin to exfoliate.
+BHAs, on the other hand, are oil-soluble, and their smaller particles allow the ingredient to absorb deeper into the skin to exfoliate.

-AHAs, such as glycolic or lactic acids, are ideal for counteracting fine lines, discoloration, and texture.
 BHAs, such as salicylic acid or some citric acids, work best on oily skin types to unclog pores and prevent breakouts.

-Both AHAs and BHAs are suitable for any skin type, however as with any chemical exfoliator they may make skin more sensitive or prone to dryness.
+Both AHAs and BHAs are suitable for any skin type; however, as with any chemical exfoliator, they may make skin more sensitive or prone to dryness.

 AHAs and BHAs also work well in tandem with one another, most notably seen in The Ordinary’s AHA 30% AHA + BHA 2% Peeling Solution.
-The two acids target multiple layers of the skin to leave a smooth, even, and clear complexion behind after each use.

-AHAs and BHAs are powerful chemical exfoliants, and in products like The Ordinary’s AHA 30% + BHA 2% Peeling Solution, it is best to not overdo the application of it.
+AHAs and BHAs are powerful chemical exfoliants, and in products like The Ordinary’s AHA 30% + BHA 2% Peeling Solution, it is best not to overdo the application of it.

 Incorporating a treatment like this once a week, depending on your skin type, will still provide the desired benefits, without stripping your skin of too much moisture.